Letting & Estate Agent Digital Marketing Ultimate Guide

 7. Haggle with HARO

-If you plan to run a successful letting & estate agent digital marketing campaign, you need to know what HARO is and how to use it.
+If you plan to run a successful letting & estate agent digital marketing campaign, you should get know what HARO is and how to use it.

 HARO (also known as Help a Reporter Out), is a free platform that connects journalists and experts on specific industries.
-Journalists post questions and for every response you offer (that they actually use), you get a mention on their site – ideally, with a backlink (more on this in a bit).
+Journalists post questions and for every response you offer (that they actually use), you get a mention on their site – ideally, with a backlink (see above for the importance of backlinks)

 Questions vary from very niche-specific to more broad, vague topics and ideas.
 It’s important to vet these questions regularly and act fast.
 Keep in mind, though, that HARO can send several emails a day during the week so it’s virtually impossible to respond to every relevant question.